Nataland/nataland.github.io/_posts/2018-07-04-BusinessLawChapter17.md

 		2. there are administrative franchisees (regional)

 ### Goal of Agency
+- dependent vs indepdendent:
+	- dependent agent: an agent who acts exclusively, or mostly, for a single principle
+	- independent agent: an agent who carries on an independent business and acts for a number of principles
+	- commission agent: one who sells on behalf of a principal to third parties
 - exception to the privity rule
 - allow a third party to have **contractual rights** against the principal
 - third party <--> principal <--> agent (agents speak for the principal)